Play Live Radio

 Speaker again maneuvers GOP splits on spending

-In all, 86 House Republicans opposed the bill, highlighting a persistent divide within the party over how to deal with funding bills in divided government is familiar dynamic that has plagued since the GOP took control of the chamber in the 2022 midterms.
+In all, 86 House Republicans opposed the bill, highlighting a persistent divide within the party over how to deal with funding bills in divided government — a familiar dynamic that has plagued since the GOP took control of the chamber in the 2022 midterms.
 Hardliners have insisted on slashing domestic programs and pushing partisan policy riders on spending bills, while lawmakers facing tough reelection bids in competitive districts argue the party needs to show it can govern.
 House Speaker Kevin McCarthy was the first speaker ousted in history last fall following his decision to work with Democrats on a spending bill to avoid a shutdown.
 No GOP lawmaker is threatening to oust Johnson over this week's short term bill.

 Texas Republican Chip Roy, a vocal critic of his leadership's plan to move the stopgap bill, expressed his frustration during Wednesday's debate, saying Congress was again "kicking the can down the road."